arskom/spyne/doc/source/manual/t_and_p.rst

                         .filter(TaskQueue.id > last.task_id) \
                         .order_by(TaskQueue.id)

-Each task is an rpc request, so we create a :class:`rpclib.MethodContext` instance for each task and set transport-specific data to the ``ctx.transport``
+Each task is an rpc request, so we create a :class:`spyne.MethodContext` instance for each task and set transport-specific data to the ``ctx.transport``
 object: ::